bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Can selected verse have text shadow?

-# TODO in lyrics locked mode:
+Touch slider should disable song banner and filmstrip.
-Touch slider or access or activation disable song banner and filmstrip.
+Accessed or activated scene or verse should should show song banner and filmstrip just like slider and lyrics.